All Episodes

 Just disgusting.

-I mean it is people.
+I mean, it is horrible.

 You want to call yourself whatever and wear whatever and say whatever.